 Yes, integrated File Share or Application Share (PowerPoints must be converted to PDF to maintain formatting)

-Powerpoint via screen sharing, in meeting file sharing (limited)
+Powerpoint via screen sharing, in meeting file sharing (but limited)

 Yes, can't be recorded or exported.
 Can't draw on mobile devices.